Browse over 9,000 car reviews

 Show more

-Hyundai Santa Fe 2019 Price and Specs
+See all Hyundai Santa Fe 2019 FAQs

-Hyundai Santa Fe 2019 Towing capacity
+Hyundai Santa Fe 2019 Towing Capacity

-The Hyundai Santa Fe has maximum towing capacity of 2000kg.
+The 2019 Hyundai Santa Fe has maximum towing capacity of 2000kg.
 Some models also offer heavy-duty or towing option packs which can increase towing capacity, as well as options which can hamper towing capacity.
 Towing capacities can vary wildly on a large number of factors.
 These include engine, transmission, model, and options chosen.
 Always check with the manufacturer or in your vehicles handbook before attempting to tow anything.

 Hyundai Santa Fe 2019 Seats